TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          imgResource

    Description
-         Optional mask-image for the imagefile.
+         Optional mask-image for the image file.

 .. ###### END~OF~TABLE ######